Eight Sleep Pod 5 Cover Review: Insights After Four Years as a User

 Durability and Maintenance

 As far as durability, I had the Eight Sleep Pod 2 Cover for close to a year and ran into no issues until I took it off to test my Pod 3.
 When taking off the Pod 2 cover, I noticed a ring from the hydrogen peroxide near the pump connection on the encasement cover.
-It wasn't a major leak because my sheets were never wet, and the mattress was unstained.
-I told Eight Sleep about my leak and they sent me a free replacement Pod 2 within a week.
+It wasn't a major leak because my sheets were never wet, and the mattress was unstained, but it's reasonable to assume if had I left it, it would've woke up in a puddle eventually.
+However, I told Eight Sleep about my leak and they sent me a free replacement Pod 2 within a week.

 The customer service was awesome, but I worried about Eight Sleep because there was a small yet noticeable number of people on the internet who had leaks with their Pod 2 too.
 If the cover didn’t last a year without leaking, how many people would get through five years of ownership with a leak-free cover?

-Either way, the longevity of the Pod 4 is something you should consider when dropping thousands on a cover.
-If longevity is a major concern of yours, consider upgrading to Eight Sleep's Enhanced subscription plan.
-It's essentially an insurance policy for $100/year.
+Either way, the longevity of the Pod 5 is something you should consider when dropping thousands on a cover.
+Upgrading to Eight Sleep's Enhanced subscription plan to essentially give yourself an insurance policy for $100/year for the next five years.

 Cost and Value